 Extensively drug-resistant tuberculosis, or XDR-TB, is a strain of tuberculosis, airborne and infectious, that is resistant to four commonly used anti-TB drugs.
 Essentially, there is no cure and XDR-TB is often considered a death sentence.
-XDR-TB has been confirmed in more than 120 countries around the world.
+XDR-TB has been confirmed in 127 countries around the world.
 XDR-TB represents about six percent of all MDR-TB cases.
 Without new treatments, XDR-TB is emerging as an extremely deadly and costly global health threat that the world is inadequately equipped to tackle.

 “Drug-resistant TB is a continuing threat.
 In 2016, there were 600,000 new cases with resistance to rifampicin, the most effective first-line drug, of which 490,000 had multidrug-resistant TB.”